RoyShapiro/ArchApt/README.md

 * `update` - update list of available packages
 * `upgrade` - upgrade the system by installing/upgrading packages
 * `full-upgrade` - upgrade the system by removing/installing/upgrading packages
+* `fix-upgrade` - try to force system upgrade when it is stuck due to keyring issues and\or old files (not recommended)
 * `yay` - install yay (needs to be run as root first and then as normal user)
 * `nochecks` - install an AUR package skipping integrity checks